TimMangan/App-Info/docs/Windows/7-Zip/InstallConfigure.md

 ## Installed Components worth noting

 * The application installs with two shortcuts, one for the program and another for the chm-based help file.
 The help is alao available from in the program so the latter shortcut may be removed.
-* The application adds/updates a lot of file type associations for compressed file formats.
-Most of these are for Shell Integration (verb/command) access.
+* The application adds/updates a lot of file type associations for compressed file formats, and consideration should be made if this app should become the default for these file types.
+Most of these FTAs are for Shell Integration (verb/command) access.
 * The application has several shell extensions:
 * * 2 Context Menu handlers (one for all file types and another for Directories).
 * * A Drag&Drop handler.